Chapter 13 – Some Basics

 The good news is that there should be no surprises for the client because the Chapter 13 procedure is the same for all attorneys here in the Eastern District of Michigan.
 An initial retainer may or may not be charged (and later applied to the bill).
 Attorney’s fees are charged by the hour and the fees must be approved by the bankruptcy court at various points.
 The attorney fees are rolled into your plan payments and the Chapter 13 Trustee then pays the attorney from the plan payments you make.
 That’s it in a nutshell.
 We know of no attorney who charges a flat rate given the amount of time (3-5 years) that a client is usually with their attorney.

 The only exception is the following: For the time period from filing your case until your plan is “confirmed” by the bankruptcy court the attorney may accept a court and trustee approved “no look fee” of $3,500 for a non-complex “typical” case – rather than file an application for his fees.
 If the attorney’s spends more than $3,500 worth of time, the attorney can opt to file a fee application for the higher amount.
 Again, this is only for the “pre-confirmation” time period and does not mean that an attorney’s fees are limited to only $3,500.
 Fees for services “post-confirmation” are billed normally.

 For the client this means it comes down to the quality and experience of the attorney hired.
-Here at Gudeman & Associates we’ve done it all and have handled the most difficult Chapter 13 cases.
+Here at Gudeman & Associates our chapter 13 bankruptcy attorneys near you in Royal Oak MI, have done it all and have handled the most difficult Chapter 13 cases.
 We know our way around the bankruptcy code and find creative ways to get our clients through the Chapter 13 process and get them their discharge.